 6.5.2 Procedures

-Figure 6.5.2-1 depicts the call flow enabling an NF service consumer (e.g. AF, NWDAF) to provision markers and associate them with the relevant users or PDU sessions.
+Figure 6.5.2-1 depicts the call flow enabling an NF service consumer (e.g. AF, NWDAF) to provision markers and associate them with the relevant PDU sessions.

 Figure 6.5.2-1: Dynamic provisioning of markers (with AF as example consumer of the new NEF service)

 1. The AF determines that a new Marker is needed.
 It issues a Nnef_MarkerManagement_Create request (requesting NF Identifier, metadata, filters).
-The metadata describes the purpose of the marker (e.g "VIP-users").
-The filters identify the traffic (i.e. users and PDU sessions) to be associated with the marker.
-The filters may comprise a combination of one or more of:
+The metadata describes the purpose of the marker (e.g. "VIP-users").
+The filters identify the traffic (PDU sessions) to be associated with the marker.
+The filters may comprise a combination of one or more filters defined in Table 6.5.2-1.